Exception Hierarchy

 LexaAuthError

-Raised when API key authentication or authorization fails.Copy
+Raised when API key authentication or authorization fails.# Invalid API key

 client = Lexa(api_key="invalid-key")